dotnet/docs-maui/docs/user-interface/controls/carouselview/emptyview.md

 The `EmptyView` property is set to the `SearchBar.Text` property, and the `EmptyViewTemplate` property is set to a `SearchTermDataTemplateSelector` object.

 When the <xref:Microsoft.Maui.Controls.SearchBar> executes the `FilterCommand`, the collection displayed by the <xref:Microsoft.Maui.Controls.CarouselView> is filtered for the search term stored in the `SearchBar.Text` property.
-If the filtering operation yields no data, the `DataTemplate` chosen by the `SearchTermDataTemplateSelector` object is set as the `EmptyViewTemplate` property and displayed.
+If the filtering operation yields no data, the <xref:Microsoft.Maui.Controls.DataTemplate> chosen by the `SearchTermDataTemplateSelector` object is set as the `EmptyViewTemplate` property and displayed.

 The following example shows the `SearchTermDataTemplateSelector` class: